bhimbolar/comonolibrary/README.md

     ...
 }

+HOW TO PASS VALUES

+Go to VerificationRequest.kt under io.comono.comodo_library.data.remote.dto and enter your custom strings in the quotes below to pass your parameters to the SDK for validation and handling.
+Also, don't for get to import the page or fragment passing the values so the strings' actual values can be processes and not the strings themselves.
+Use the first three entries below as an example.

+@Serializable
+data class CreateNewRequest(
+    val workitemId: String? = "$workitemId",
+    val customerName: String? = "$customerName",
+    val customerEmail: String? = "customerEmail",
+    val branchCode: String? = "",
+    val segmentId: String? = "",
+    val address: String? = "",
+    val landmark: String? = "",
+    val state: String? = "",
+    val lga: String? = "",
+    val createdBy: String? = "",
+    val customerImage: String? = "",
+    val Latitude: String? = "",
+    val Longitude: String? = ""
+)

 DEVELOPMENT CONSIDERATIONS FOR LIBRARY MODULES

 As you integrate the library modules and dependent apps, be aware of the following behaviors and limitations.